sano-jin/vertex/README.md

 ```

-Also, you can visualize the state space.
+Also, you can visualize the state transition space.

 Run `stateViewer` as below.